Jeyamanojkumar/M1_March_2022/1_Requirements/README.md

 # FEATURES:
 This project is entirely dependent on each individual brand, and users who currently own a car from that brand may only check their EMI and a list of new cars that are available exclusively through this project.

+# DATA:
+ This project needed a large amount of data for implementation.
+CAR Information And there are specifications for each brand, each model, and each owner.